ntorga/clean-ddd-full-stack-go-poc/README.md

 When using the Swagger Online Editor, you can import the `swagger.json` file by clicking on the `File` menu and then on `Import file`.

 The swagger file is also available in the API itself.
 To see it, just access the `/api/swagger/` endpoint.

+## Resources

+- [Clean Architecture: A Craftsman's Guide to Software Structure and Design](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164): the book by Uncle Bob;
+- [Intro to Clean Architecture & Domain Driven Design on PHP](https://ntorga.com/introduction-to-clean-architecture-and-domain-driven-design-on-php/): a series of articles that explains the concepts used in this project;
+- [Refactoring Journey of the Clean Arch PHP PoC](https://www.youtube.com/playlist?list=PLhai202gRL3f0IUmzjd7XytNBghjOpeND): a playlist that shows the refactoring of the PHP PoC after 4 years of the original implementation;
+- [Refactoring Guru](https://refactoring.guru): a site that helps you learn new design patterns;
+- [Programming & Web Development Crash Courses by Traversy Media](https://www.youtube.com/playlist?list=PLillGF-RfqbYeckUaD1z6nviTp31GLTH8): a playlist that can help you understand the basics of programming and web development, including JavaScript, Tailwind CSS, HTMX and Alpine.js;
+- [Flowbite](https://flowbite.com/), [WindiUi](https://wind-ui.com) and [PinesUi](https://devdojo.com/pines): very useful component libraries when using Tailwind CSS and Alpine.js;
+- [Flowbite Tailwind CSS Cheat Sheet](https://flowbite.com/tools/tailwind-cheat-sheet/): a cheat sheet with all Tailwind classes, you will need it;
+- [Introducing The GoTTH Stack](https://www.youtube.com/watch?v=k00jVJeZxrs) and [Coding The Next Big Web Framework](https://www.youtube.com/live/2KyZJVQFa5M): helpful videos that will explain how to use Templ, Go and HTMX together.

 ## Contacts